Transformation

 Are you ready for a fresh breath of hope to help you through a difficult season?
 My gift to you is my free online devotional Rays of Light for the Dark Days.
 This devotional offers inspiration and practical encouragement to help you through life’s trials.
 It is yours right here.

-If you enjoyed visiting today, I invite you to check out my print books.
 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book right here.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

-Additionally, my 12-year-old daughter, Bekah, and I wrote a mother-daughter devotional book to help mothers and daughters grow closer together while connecting with God.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
-Multitudes of mothers, daughters, mentors, and younger women are being transformed by this book!
-You can buy your paperback or eBook on Amazon right here.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.